-Bring the mysterious moon home, with this blog on how to paint a moon step by step.
+Bring the mysterious moon home with this blog on how to paint a moon, step by step.

-*Pro tip 1: The moon’s surface is covered with dead volcanoes and impact craters.
+The moon’s surface is covered with dead volcanoes and impact craters.
 The steps can still be followed even if you use a reference image of the moon.

-Step 1: Shape of the moon
+Step 1: Drawing the shape of the moon

 Step 2: Painting a basic hue